gl-yziquel/net-draw/README.md

 To generate the `urls.svg` file from the network topology description in `urls.yaml`, you can also perform `npx net_draw urls.yaml > urls.svg`.

+The `npm install -g .` command will install the `net_draw` executable on your system.

 **NOTA BENE**: All this really is a quick hack.